biomedia-mira/drop2/README.md

 `--onoimage`

 The affine transformation can be composed into the resulting displacement field.
 This may be useful if the displacement fields are used to warp landmarks or similar after registration.
 The default is to have the affine component of the overall transformation separately in a text file, and displacement field only contains the non-linear component from the Free Form Deformation.
+The `--reorient` option may be necessary for composing transformations if the orientation matrices in the image headers contain negative values on the diagonal.

 `--ocompose`